eth-p/gradle-bukkit/README.md

 A Gradle plugin that helps simplify Bukkit plugin development.

 ## Features
-- Define the plugin manifest inside `build.gradle`.
+- Generate the plugin manifest using a `build.gradle` DSL.
 - Easily include common API dependencies.

 ## Example